andrew/ultimate-awesome/README.md

 - [awesome-cafe](https://github.com/KennethanCeyer/awesome-cafe) - Awesome list of cafe for developers.
 - [awesome-image-matting](https://github.com/kshitijagrwl/awesome-image-matting) - A curated list of research and resources for image matting.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of nice optimizations!.
+- [practice-c-programming-projects](https://github.com/labex-labs/practice-c-programming-projects) - Practice C Programming Projects | This repo collects 19 of programming projects for C. C programming is fundamental to computer science.
+This Skill Tree presents a systematic approach to learning C language.
+Ideal for programming beginners, it offers a clear roadmap to understand memory managemen.
 - [awesome-summarization-llm](https://github.com/lemonnn7/awesome-summarization-llm) - A collection of AWESOME things about LLMs based Summarize Method.
 - [awesome-prompt-engineering](https://github.com/lizhe2004/awesome-prompt-engineering) - Everything about prompt engineering.
 - [awesome-os-tweaks](https://github.com/madelena/awesome-os-tweaks) - How to make Mac behave like Windows, vice versa.